StevenBromley/fluorescence_model/README.md

 The newest version of the model code is contained in "fluor_v8.py" Several problems in previous versions were located and corrected:

+-(02-02-2021): Fixed issue with accidental selection of trivial selection after matrix solving.
+0 values are now avoided, and eigenvalues/vectors are also returned from the fluorescence_spectra function.
+Future releases will change the intensity calculation to a separate function to enable user testing of different eigenvectors and their effect on output spectra.

 - (New in v8): Fixed an issue with distance scaling, and corrected expression for stimulated emission coefficient.

 -A single solar spectrum is now provided to give the user the 'best of both worlds'; it now uses measured solar spectra, and computed high-resolution spectra elsewhere